 By starting at the end, you are constantly reminded of the purpose of Contract Law (to provide a remedy to an aggrieved party when the other party has broken its contractual obligations).
-It also means that you get to practise applying the law while studying this important but difficult topic, and, you will be able to competently address the main concern of clients when you begin practising law: resolution.
+It also means that you get to practice applying the law while studying this important but difficult topic, and, you will be able to competently address the main concern of clients when you begin practicing law: resolution.

-Of course, we also study the formation of contract, terms of contract, and their interpretation and enforceability.
+Of course, we also typically study the formation of contract, terms of contract, and their interpretation and enforceability.
 But heavy emphasis remains on remedy.

 Public Law is an engaging, compulsory module that will introduce you to constitutional law, administrative law and human rights law.

-You will journey through:
+You will typically journey through:

-We begin with an introductory workshop, which familiarises you with the political and legal structures that make up the UK’s constitutional framework.
+We begin with an introductory workshop, which will familiarise you with the political and legal structures that make up the UK’s constitutional framework.
 Then we venture into an innovative mix of traditional lectures, problem-based workshops, and small-group seminars, all of which cement the connections between key legal theories and their practical, real-world application.